🎁 10 free on your first order from €40 with code NEW 🎁

 The Port of Hydra : Vibrant heart of the island

 The port of Hydra is the true heart of the island, a place where maritime history and contemporary life meet.
-Lined with quaint tavernas, cafés and boutiques, it’s the ideal gathering place for locals and visitors alike.
-The beauty of the port lies in its stone houses, whose traditional architecture bears witness to the island’s maritime heritage.
+As the hours pass, it becomes a focal point, both lively and authentic.
+Lined with tavernas, cafés and quaint boutiques, it is both a social center and a warm welcome for visitors.
+The beauty of the port also lies in its stone houses, whose traditional architecture bears witness to the island’s maritime heritage.
 These houses, with their wrought-iron balconies and pale stone facades, recall the centuries when Hydra thrived on maritime trade.

-The bustle of the port is palpable throughout the day.
-Visitors can enjoy a Greek coffee in one of the seafront cafés, while watching the boats and yachts coming in and out of the harbor.
-Small artisanal stores offer a wide choice of local souvenirs, from leather goods to handmade products, giving the port a lively, friendly atmosphere.
+Throughout the day, the bustle of the port is palpable.
+Indeed, visitors can enjoy a Greek coffee in one of the many waterfront establishments, while watching the boats and yachts coming in and out of the harbor.
+Small craft stores offer a wide range of local souvenirs, from leather goods to handmade products, giving the port a lively, friendly atmosphere.

-As night falls, the harbor is transformed into an enchanting place.
+In the evening, the harbor is transformed into an enchanting place.
 The soft lighting and reflections of the lights in the water create a magical atmosphere, ideal for a leisurely stroll along the seafront.
-Numerous restaurants and taverns along the harbor serve traditional seafood dishes, where visitors can sample fresh seafood while enjoying a breathtaking view of the boats and the Aegean Sea.
-Whether you’re looking for a romantic dinner or a relaxed evening out, the port of Hydra is the perfect place to discover the island’s charm and serenity.
+Many restaurants and taverns along the quay offer traditional seafood dishes.
+Visitors can enjoy fresh seafood and a breathtaking view of the boats and the Aegean Sea.
+Whether it’s a romantic dinner or a relaxed evening out, the port of Hydra is the perfect place to discover the island’s charm and serenity.

 A Rich History: Sailors and Revolutionaries

 Hydra played a central role in Greek history, particularly during the war of independence against the Ottoman Empire.
-Thanks to its powerful merchant fleet, the island provided ships and brave sailors who contributed to the liberation of the country.
-Hydra was a true maritime center, with men and women devoted to the revolutionary cause.
+Thanks to its powerful merchant fleet, the island provided ships, weapons and many brave sailors.
+In those days, Hydra was not only a prosperous port, but also a veritable center of naval strategy.
+It became a symbol of the struggle for freedom.

 Les Plages d'Hydra : Beauty and serenity